-Reduce swelling by placing an ice pack or bag of frozen peas in a thin towel.
-Then place the towel on your scrotum.
+Reduce swelling by using an ice pack or bag of frozen peas wrapped in a thin towel.
+Put the ice pack or towel on your scrotum.

-Take medications with acetaminophen (such as Tylenol) to relieve any discomfort.
+Take medicines with acetaminophen to relieve any discomfort.
 Don’t use aspirin, ibuprofen, or naproxen.

 Wait 48 hours before bathing.

 Avoid heavy lifting or exercise for 7 days.